Many thanks for thinking of Baby Bank Norfolk for your pre-loved baby items

 Condition of items

 It is ideal if items have been washed recently when they come in to Baby Bank Norfolk, (including when they have been in storage for some time and have got a bit musty!).
 If items are still stained after washing, we would sometimes have to make the decision not to use them, so that the bundles look inviting and well-presented, rather than tired and ready to be thrown out.
 We also don’t use anything that is ripped or has holes, is otherwise damaged, or has non-working zips or missing buttons, etc. Baby Bank Norfolk prides itself on passing on items in great condition.
 We want the families who receive items from us to feel like they are receiving a gift and not a handout.

-You can also drop donations to us directly, although the times for this are very limited:
+You can drop donations to us directly, although the times for this are very limited (usually one evening a week), so please double check with us via direct message on our Facebook page to arrange this.

 What happens to the items that you donate?

 All donated items on the list above will be included in packs that are requested by referrers and will be distributed to people in need in the county.
 Thank you!

 We will attempt to make best use of items that are left for us at any of the donation stations that we can’t use (i.e. things not on the ‘green’ list above or in a condition that is too bad for them to be used), which may involve:

 - Donating items to other charities / not for profit agencies which can use slightly different items to us (e.g. People from Abroad team, refuges)

 - Selling some items that are inappropriate for donation and using the income to buy items that have to be given new (bottle teats, mattresses, nappies etc)

 - Donating to charity shops where we can’t do either of the above